krithisri/Data-Integration-with-Snowflake-and-S3/README.md

 ## Dynamic View on Data
 A JavaScript procedure, `create_view_over_json3`, dynamically creates a view on JSON data.
 An automated task schedules the view creation.

-## Images
-- **Overall Architecture:**
-  - Visual representation of the project's architecture.
-- **Database Schema:**
-  - Diagram illustrating the structure of Snowflake databases and tables.
 ## Concepts Implemented
 This project integrates various key concepts in data engineering and cloud-native solutions.
 The following concepts are implemented: